insanitywholesale/inherently.xyz/content/_index.md

 Somewhere in there I tried vmware esxi for a couple months before moving to proxmox (was using OpenVZ instead of LXC back then).
 It wasn't long before I was using Linux on every computer I had and inside virtual machines.
 Playing around with setting up LAMP stacks, FTP servers, configuring secure SSH access with keys, nextcloud, dokuwiki and more.
-You can always find me reading about something, always finding out new information about something.
+I'm always reading about something, always learning more.

 My homelab hasn't stopped expanding and evolving, in a constant state of flux yet always present.
 There is no reason to stop setting up and configuring more applications and services, writing ansible playbooks or improving existing infrastructure.